Shango: Orisha of Thunder, Justice, and Divine Strength

 The Conflict with Ogun

-In the early days, Shango’s fiery nature often brought him into conflict with Ogun, the master of iron and labor.
+In Yoruba mythology, Shango’s fiery nature often brought him into conflict with Ogun, the Orisha of iron and labor.
 While Shango ruled the skies with his lightning and storms, Ogun ruled the earth with his forge and sword.
-Their quarrels shook the very ground—fire clashing with steel, storm with hammer.

 One day, their rivalry reached a peak.
 Shango, quick to anger, summoned a mighty storm to flood the fields where Ogun’s people worked.
 In retaliation, Ogun struck the earth with his tools, forging barriers to block the waters.
 After days of battling, both Orishas stood exhausted.
-It was then they realized that strength without wisdom only leads to ruin.
-From that day on, they respected each other's domains—Shango commanding the skies, Ogun commanding the earth.
-Their story teaches the need for balance between passion and discipline.
+It was then that they realized that strength without wisdom only leads to ruin.
+From that day on, they respected each other's domains: Shango commanding the skies, Ogun commanding the earth.

 The Magical Drums